nanigashi-uji/cornercut-compile/README.md

  3 arg3
 ```

-- When the programing language can not be identified from suffix, it will be compiled as source code in c++, and then run with arguments.
+- When the programming language can not be identified from suffix, it will be compiled as source code in c++, and then run with arguments.

 ```c++:(default)-->a.out
 % ./example/cornercut-compile-example.sh arg1 arg2 arg3